elmorsym1/Permeability-Prediction-Via-3D-CNN/README.md

 **Data:**

-The data contains sub-volumes of the following rocks,
+The data includes sub-volumes of the following rocks,
   - Bentheimer Sandstone
   - Ketton Limestone
   - Berea Sandstone